redhat-sa-brazil/demo-authz/README.md

 * photoz-html5-client
 * photoz-restful-api

-### The users and credentials are:
-* alice - 'redhat@123'
-* jdoe - 'redhat@123'
-* admin - 'redhat@123'

-1 - Show the 'photoz-restful-api' client configuration and click on 'Authorization' tab and show the Settings in Resources, Authorization Scopes, Policies and Permissions.
+**1** - Show the 'photoz-restful-api' client configuration and click on 'Authorization' tab and show the Settings in Resources, Authorization Scopes, Policies and Permissions.
 Explain each resource and policy if possible.

-2 - Access the 'photoz-html5-client' application in 'http://localhost:8080/photoz-html5-client'
+**2** - Access the 'photoz-html5-client' application in 'http://localhost:8080/photoz-html5-client'